At the beginning of the menstrual cycle, the follicular phase involves the development of the follicle that contains the egg.

 Theoretically, it is possible for several waves to occur before the follicle rupture and ovulation occurs, provided that the progesterone levels remain high.

 This phenomenon of waves throughout the follicular phase as the egg develops has been observed in both cows and horses.
 As a result, it has led researchers to reconsider the process in humans.

-Follicular Waves in Humans
+Follicular waves in humans

-The precise process of follicular development in humans is supposed to differ somewhat from that of cows and horses.
+The precise process of follicular development in humans is believed to differ somewhat from that of cows and horses.
 In particular, the reason for the earlier follicular waves failing to mature and lead to ovulation does not seem to be related to progesterone levels, which remain low through the phase.
 The mechanism is not well understood and requires more research to be explained adequately.

-Follicular Development and Ovulation
+Follicular development and ovulation